pop-os/python-apt/doc/source/library/apt_pkg.rst

     be saved in.
 Instead of *destdir*, you can also specify the full path to the file using the parameter *destfile*.
 You can not combine both.

+    In terms of attributes, this class is a subclass of :class:`AcquireItem` and thus inherits all its attributes.

+.. class:: AcquireWorker

+    An :class:`AcquireWorker` object represents a subprocess responsible for fetching files from remote locations.
+This class is not instanciable from Python.

+    .. attribute:: current_item

+        The item which is currently being fetched.
+This returns an :class:`AcquireItemDesc` object.

+    .. attribute:: current_size

+        How many bytes of the file have been downloaded.
+Zero if the current progress of the file cannot be determined.

+    .. attribute:: resumepoint

+        The amount of the file that was already downloaded prior to starting this worker.

+    .. attribute:: status

+        The most recent status string received from the subprocess.

+    .. attribute:: total_size

+        The total number of bytes to be downloaded.
+Zero if the total size is unknown.

+.. class:: AcquireItemDesc

+    An :class:`AcquireItemDesc` object stores information about the item which can be used to describe the item.

+    .. attribute:: description

+        The long description given to the item.

+    .. attribute:: owner

+        The :class:`AcquireItem` object owning this object.

+    .. attribute:: shortdesc

+        A short description which has been given to this item.

+    .. attribute:: uri

+        The URI from which to download this item.

+.. class:: AcquireProgress

+    A monitor object for downloads controlled by the Acquire class.
+This is an mostly abstract class.
+You should subclass it and implement the methods to get something useful.

+    Methods defined here:

+    .. method:: done(item: AcquireItemDesc)

+        Invoked when an item is successfully and completely fetched.

+    .. method:: fail(item: AcquireItemDesc)

+        Invoked when the process of fetching an item encounters a fatal error.

+    .. method:: fetch(item: AcquireItemDesc)

+        Invoked when some of an item's data is fetched.

+    .. method:: ims_hit(item: AcquireItemDesc)

+        Invoked when an item is confirmed to be up-to-date.
+For instance, when an HTTP download is informed that the file on the server was not modified.

+    .. method:: media_change(media: str, drive: str) -> bool

+        Invoked when the user should be prompted to change the inserted removable media.

+        This method should not return until the user has confirmed to the user interface that the media change is complete.

+        The parameter *media* is the name of the media type that should be changed, the parameter *drive* is the identifying name of the drive whose media should be changed.

+        Return True if the user confirms the media change, False if it is cancelled.

+    .. method:: pulse(owner: Acquire) -> bool

+        Periodically invoked while the Acquire process is underway.

+        Return False if the user asked to cancel the whole Acquire process.

+    .. method:: start()

+        Invoked when the Acquire process starts running.

+    .. method:: stop()

+        Invoked when the Acquire process stops running.

+    There are also some data descriptors:

+    .. attribute:: current_bytes

+        The number of bytes fetched.

+    .. attribute:: current_cps

+        The current rate of download, in bytes per second.

+    .. attribute:: current_items

+        The number of items that have been successfully downloaded.

+    .. attribute:: elapsed_time

+        The amount of time that has elapsed since the download started.

+    .. attribute:: fetched_bytes

+        The total number of bytes accounted for by items that were successfully fetched.

+    .. attribute:: last_bytes

+        The number of bytes fetched as of the previous call to pulse(), including local items.

+    .. attribute:: total_bytes

+        The total number of bytes that need to be fetched.
+This member is inaccurate, as new items might be enqueued while the download is in progress!

+    .. attribute:: total_items

+        The total number of items that need to be fetched.
+This member is inaccurate, as new items might be enqueued while the download is in progress!

 Hashes
 ------
 The apt_pkg module also provides several hash functions.
 If you develop applications with python-apt it is often easier to use these functions instead of the ones provides in Python's :mod:`hashlib` module.

+The module provides the two classes :class:`Hashes` and :class:`HashString` for generic hash support:

 .. class:: Hashes(object)